Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-package-compat.md

   - Run the command `uvx dbt-autofix` for the latest version of the tool.
 For more installation options, see the [official `dbt-autofix` doc](https://github.com/dbt-labs/dbt-autofix?tab=readme-ov-file#installation).
 - Repository access &mdash; You’ll need permission to create a branch and release updates/a new version of your package.
 You’ll need to tag a new version of your package once it’s <Constant name="fusion"/>-compatible.
 - A <Constant name="fusion"/> installation or test environment &mdash; You can use <Constant name="fusion"/> locally (using the `dbtf` binary) or in your CI pipeline to validate compatibility.
+- You use the command line and Git to make changes in your package repository.

 ## Upgrade the package
 This section of the guide will go over how to upgrade your package to be compatible with <Constant name="fusion"/> by: